lizzieinvancouver/ospree/analyses/bb_dailyclimate/_bb_dailyclimREADME.txt

 <><><><><><><><><><><><><><>

 The files here do the following:
-1. bb_daily_dataprep.R: For bud burst data, creates daily climate data for each bud burst event, using ambient climate data and experimental chilling data, as appropriate, to enable forcing to be calculated

-2. pulldailyclim.R: pulls daily climate data from North America and Europe. relies on chilling code for cleaning, getting field lat/long, etc. starts with ospree_clean.csv (but should this be ospree_cleanwithchill.csv?!? (see chilling folder for additional details).

-3. pulldailyclimate_eur & pulldailyclimate_nam.R: pulls in climate data for europe and north america, respectively, as netcdf files, from an external hard drive, using the provenance lat/long columns.
+1. pulldailyclim.R: pulls climate data for europe and north america, as netcdf files, from an external hard drive, using the provenance lat/long columns.
 The code pulls 2 years of data for most studies (additional in some cases).
-If you do not have the external hard drive, or do not want to take the time to pull the data (it can take ~5-10 minutes) then you can get around this by loading the RData file listed in chillmerge_all
+It starts with ospree_clean.csv and sources some of the chilling code for cleaning, getting field lat/long, etc.  (see chilling folder for additional details).
+This file then sources the following files that are also win the bb_dailyclimate folder:

+1a. pulldailyclimate_eur.R
+1b. pulldailyclimate_nam.R 4. bb_daily_dataprep.R: For bud burst data, creates daily climate data for each bud burst event, using ambient climate data and experimental chilling data, as appropriate, to enable forcing to be calculated.
+The last step writes out

-Last step creates a a file called “dailytemp.csv” with daily climate data.
+Last step creates a file called “dailytemp.csv” with daily climate data.

+2. bb_daily_dataprep.R: For bud burst data, creates daily climate data for each bud burst event, using ambient climate data and experimental chilling data, as appropriate, to enable forcing to be calculated.
+The last step creates a file that contains daily climate data for each bud burst event.
+This file is then broken into 4 files for sharing on git: percbb_dailyclimA.csv, percbb_dailyclimB.csv, percbb_dailyclimC.csv, and percbb_dailyclimD.csv located in ”output/dailyclim/"
+The 4 files can be rinded together to created the full daily climate file.